deszczowy/sortopus/README.md

 ## Configuration

 Create a config file named `config.json` next to `sortopus.py` and fill it before running application with data shown below.
-It is version 0.01, remember?
+It is very early version, remember?
 All paths should be absolute.

 ```
 {